Tiffany Haddish Explains Why She Won’t Shoot Nude Scenes

 Tiffany Haddish won’t appear nude on the big screen anytime soon.

-Haddish was the cover girl for The Hollywood Reporter comedy issue last week but the publication couldn’t fit all of her entertaining quotables in their initial story.
+Haddish was the cover girl for The Hollywood Reporter comedy issue last week but the publication couldn’t fit all of her entertaining quotes in their initial story.
 In a second piece, THR shared the 38-year-old comedian’s take on being nude in her films.

 The breakout star of the 2017 film Girls Trip said that as a comedian, she does not believe that she should have to bare all on screen.